clout86/the-read-team/README.md

-Not ready for release.
+# Not ready for release.

-trial at your own err

-need love2d, and

 a general research project for and inspired by: https://github.com/notnullgames/pakemon-demos